Do you have a septic tank and want to avoid problematic clogs? You're probably wondering what drain cleaner is safe for septic systems in your area.

 Commercial Products

 Countless products are safe for your septic tank and won't damage the bacteria.
-However, some of them may damage your pipes, depending on their material type and condition.
+However, depending on their material type and condition, some may damage your pipes.
 Ask professionals like King’s Services for help if you aren’t sure.

 Home-based Techniques